orkhasnat/writeups/BackDoorCTF23/Sonic Hide and Seek/Sonic Hide and Seek.md

 > [!tip] **Slow Scan Television**
 >
 > For those who don't know, SSTV stands for Slow Scan Television.
 It's a method of transmitting still images or video over radio frequencies in a manner that allows them to be received and displayed in real-time.
 Instead of transmitting full-motion video, SSTV sends still images one line at a time.
-> >SSTV encoding has an unique spectrogram.
+> >SSTV encoding exhibits a distinctive pattern.
+So it is easy to recognize from a spectrogram.

 There we go, the second part: